Molwickpedia

 5900,00 Pluto 4,94029E-09 0,40320 1,99193E-09 0,0004 0,00041

-When Einsother finished the Web page,
+When Einsoder finished the Web page,

 he happily went to tell it to Prinspick, who said:

-– Very good.
+–Very good.
 And what did you do after that? –

-Einsother, hesitating a pit, dit:
+Einsoder, hesitating a pit, dit:

 – I started to play with marbles